fintech-llc-jp/news_server/README.md

 `GET /api/news/translations`

-Returns a paginated list of news translations, sorted by `created_at` in descending order.
+Returns a paginated list of news translations, sorted by `timestamp` in descending order.

 #### Query Parameters: